process-success/Process-Success-Application/README.md

     - master: Production state branch.
 Master should only be updated with major feature pushes via a --squash commit and/or incremental commits (README.md updates etc)

 ##### Updating your local bench with app changes
-To see changes in your application reflected in your running bench, stop your server and run the following command from the root directory of your branch:
+To see changes in your application reflected in your currently used site, stop your server and run the following command from the root directory of your branch:

 ```
+# Make sure you are using your desired site
+$ bench use site_name
-$ bench update --patch
+$ bench migrate
 ```

+###### Note
+Frappe and bench do not support reverse migrations.
+For example, say you have developed a set of DocTypes and migrate these changes into your site.
+You then decide to switch back into a branch that does not have these DocTypes and attempt to migrate this branch app into you site.
+These migrations will not remove (or reverse migrate) the DocTypes that have been migrated into the site's database.
+It is advisable to run feature branches of the app in a new site and maintain a separate set of sites that reflect the develop branch and master branch.

 #### Backup/Restore Sites and MariaDb